zztalker/imunify360-doc/docs/faq_and_known_issues/README.md

 ```
 </div>

-And check the Imunify360 console.log
+And check the Imunify360 console log

 <div class="notranslate">